-Тор SA Objective Topics (See SA Framework) Supporting Information Timing Uncertainty Climate Change Other info: Site located within 1 km of sustainable transport opportunities.
+Тор Objective ics (See SA nework) Score Supporting Information Residual Score Timing Uncertainty Other info: Site located within 1 km of sustainable transport opportunities.
 The potential for energy efficiency or renewable energy sources is unknown at this stage.
-Mitigation: Incorporate green infrastructure into development design.
+Climate Change Mitigation: Incorporate green infrastructure into development design.
 As this is a large greenfield site, a significant amount will be needed to offset potential adverse effects, which should be determined through site-level assessment.
 Pursue the lowest achievable carbon footprint for the site and encouraging the exporting of renewable energy to the Grid, and linking into or combining with other developments to implement communal or district energy schemes (cooling, heating and/or power).
-S- LT Air Quality Key reason: Site has potential to significantly exacerbate air quality issues e.g. in an AQMA 13 Air Quality Mitigation: Encourage the use of sustainable transport and increase sustainable transport provisions/ opportunities in the local area and to key services/ amenities. • N/A Waste and resources Key reason: Site is a large greenfield site (>0.4 ha).
+S- LT Key reason: Site has potential to significantly exacerbate air quality issues e.g. in an AQMA N/A 13 Air Quality 1 Mitigation: Encourage the use of sustainable transport and increase sustainable transport provisions/ opportunities in the local area and to key services/ amenities. • M Key reason: Site is a large greenfield site (>0.4 ha).
 Site increases demand and use of raw materials.
-0 14 1 - - Mitigation: Promote the use of recycled/ reused materials in order to decrease the demand on raw materials during construction and provide on-site waste separation facilities wherever possible.
-0 S- LT
+0 14 Waste and resources - Mitigation: Promote the use of recycled/ reused materials in order to decrease the demand on raw materials during construction and provide on-site waste separation facilities wherever possible.
+0 S- LT L